The following are popular keywords being used in SAS financial analytics. Given here is a complete statements list for your reference:

 The PUT statement uses an output buffer and writes output lines to an external location, the SAS log, or your monitor.
 The OUTPUT statement uses the program data vector and writes observations to a SAS data set.

 LIBNAME libref ‘SAS-library‘; An engine specification is usually not necessary.
 If the situation is ambiguous, SAS uses the setting of the ENGINE= system option to determine the default engine.
 If all data sets in the library are associated with a single engine, then SAS uses that engine as the default.
 In either situation, you can override the default by specifying another engine with the ENGINE= system option:

 The IMPORT procedure reads external data and writes the data to a SAS data set.

 >proc export sas

-It exports data from SAS dataset to external file
+It exports data from the SAS dataset to an external file

 DATA=<libref.>SAS data-set <(SAS data-set-options)>

 OUTFILE=”filename” | OUTTABLE=”tablename“

 >>sas proc format

 The FORMAT procedure enables you to define your own informats and variable formats.
 In addition, you can print the parts of a catalog that contain informats or formats, store descriptions of informats or formats in a SAS data set, and use a SAS data set to create informats or formats.